dgroomes/kafka-playground/kafka-in-kafka-out/README.md

   broker and being removed from the group.
 This is a classic problem.
 * [x] DONE (Fixed!)
 The test is flaky.
 The first time it runs, it fails (at least in my own test runs) but subsequent runs it succeeds.
 I want to dive deeper into what the consumer is doing.
 When is it ready?
-* [x] DONE (I don't know, sometimes the tests are still flaky and I'm not sure why) Upgrade to Java 17.
+* [x] DONE (I don't know, sometimes the tests are still flaky, and I'm not sure why) Upgrade to Java 17.
 For some reason, the test harness fails when executing with Java 17.

 ## Reference